Menu Menü schließen

 – Large sauna towel

-Only stay as long as you feel comfortable in the heat, but for a maximum of 12 minutes.
+Only stay in the heat for as long as you feel comfortable – a maximum of 12 minutes.

-It is better to sit in a hotter part of the sauna for a shorter period of time (middle or upper bench) than to remain in a cooler region for longer (lower bench).
-If you choose to lie down in the sauna, sit up for the final two minutes and move your feet to get your circulation moving.
+It is better to take a sauna shorter but hot (middle or upper bench) rather than longer and less hot (lower bench).
+If you are taking a sauna lying down, sit upright for the last two minutes and move your feet to stimulate circulation.

-Treat yourself to about 15 minutes of recuperation and drink a sufficient amount of water or diluted fruit juice to rehydrate.
+Allow yourself about 15 minutes of rest and drink enough water or diluted fruit juices to compensate for the loss of fluids.

 Infusion